hsf-training/analysis-essentials/git/07-gitlab.md

 {% prereq "Prerequisites" %}
 - A SSH Key added to your CERN GitLab account, see [here](https://docs.gitlab.com/ce/ssh/README.html) for instructions.
-- You can test if this is working by runnning `ssh git@gitlab.cern.ch -p 7999`.
+- You can test if this is working by runnning `ssh git@gitlab.cern.ch -T -p 7999`.
-  Everything is working correctly if the output of the command is something similar to:
+  Everything is working correctly if the output of the command is:

 ```
-Welcome to GitLab, Your Name!
+Welcome to GitLab, Santa Claus!
-Connection to gitlab.cern.ch closed.
 ```
 {% endprereq %}